 [page under construction, trying to include other lgbt+ related things and improve the intro]

 These definitions are intended to provide an overview and are not a comprehensive discussion of the ideas involved.
-Many people’s experience will be different than what is given here.
+Many people’s experiences will be different from what is given here.
 Some definitions may use terms you’ve not seen before – but hopefully those terms should all have their own entries.
 As with all glossaries, this one suffers from only providing a limited number of perspectives and also being stuck in time.
 It should be treated as a rough guide to the terms it describes, not a be all and end all.
 No one is going to give an exact, clear-cut definition of the terms here, and attempting to promote one conception of a notion like “gender” above another generally just involves back-and-forth argumentation.
 What’s more important is listening and reflecting on the experiences of those who go against the society norms, and adapting our views and practices in light of such.In particular, this was most recently edited by a white trans person (with reference to and help from http://lifeoutsidethebinary.com/glossary); as such, some terms are not covered particularly well.
 Anyone who can help with this (or thinks anything else is missing or inaccurate) should email firstname.lastname@example.org.

 People whose gender is not or not wholly described by ‘male’ or ‘female’.
 Some identities which can be non-binary include androgyne, polygender, genderqueer, gender non-conforming, dual-gendered, non-gender identifying, gender questioning, gender variant, gender fluid, butch, femme and cross-dressing & transvestite people.